DevelDoe/devel-react/readme.md

 Bootstrapping react app development, now with Redux.

-## Webpack
+## Bundling

-This project is of corse bundling with webpack and the usual plugins, like babel to use ES2015.
+This project is bundling with webpack and the usual plugins, like babel to use ES2015.

 ## Testing